PoLaKoSz/MoodMovies/README.md

 # MoodMovies

 Open Source application built for windows using C# and XAML.
 Search for movies based on your mood as well as a ton of other search and filtering options.
-It is built to be intuitive with the prupose of saving you from scrolling through never ending lists of movie suggestions.
-Targetting apecific actors whilst selecting your mood and filtering by year are amongst the many awesome features you will find.
+It is built to be intuitive with the purpose of saving you from scrolling through never ending lists of movie suggestions.
+Targetting specific actors whilst selecting your mood and filtering by year are amongst the many awesome features you will find.

 ## Getting Started